class at community garden

 We are offering ten $2,000 scholarships for each academic year (unitl 2025-26).
 These are funded by a Hispanic Serving Institution (HSI) Educational Grant from the US Department of Agriculture.

 Applications are due on annually in the fall (please check the project website for updates and information on how to apply).
-For more information, join the information session on October 18 at 12 pm in Music 245.

 The purpose of the scholarship is to provide financial support for undergraduate and graduate students to participate in the Sustainable Food Future educational project.